AlaSQL/alasql/README.md

 0. AlaSQL has a (long) list of keywords that must be escaped if used for column names.
 When selecting a field named `key` please write ``` SELECT `key` FROM ... ``` instead.
 This is also the case for words like ``` `value` ```, ``` `read` ```, ``` `count` ```, ``` `by` ```, ``` `top` ```, ``` `path` ```, ``` `deleted` ```, ``` `work` ``` and ``` `offset` ```.
 Please consult the [full list of keywords](https://github.com/agershun/alasql/wiki/AlaSQL-Keywords).

 0. It is Ok with select for 1000000 records or to join two tables by 10000 records in each (You can use streamming functions to work with longer datasources - see [test/test143.js](test/test143.js)) but be aware that the workload is multiplied so selecting from more than 8 tables with just 100 rows in each will show bad performance.
 This is one of our top priorities to make better.

 0. Limited functionality for transactions (supports only for localStorage) - Sorry, transactions are limited, because AlaSQL started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
 Transactions will be fully turned on again in future version.

-0. A `(FULL) OUTER JOIN` on more than 2 tables will not give the expected results
+0. A `(FULL) OUTER JOIN` and `RIGHT JOIN` on more than 2 tables will not give the expected results. `INNER JOIN` and `LEFT JOIN` are ok.

 Probably, there are many of others.
 Please, help us to fix them by [submitting it as an issue](https://github.com/agershun/alasql/issues).
 Thank you!